 The first column shows the Beam ID, which is also graphically marked near the midpoint of the beams.
 The second column displays the ID of the cross-section, visually indicated in parentheses after the beam ID.
 Next, there are fields for the start node and end node.
 Lastly, the smaller fields indicate the presence of a hinge

-Loads are positioned on beams.
-The table displays both the Beam ID and the Node ID, with the Node ID being crucial as it indicates the starting point of the beam.
+The tables display both the Node ID and the Beam ID, with the Node ID being crucial as it indicates the starting point of the beam.
 The distances where the loads are applied are measured on the beam from its starting point.

 Sections that have been created will be listed in this table, and they can be edited here.
 The first column is Section ID, which can be used to assign a section directly to beam(s) from the Beam Table.

-This table displays all nodes that have supports.
+Table of settlements displays all nodes that have supports.
 If settlement is assigned to a node, it will be displayed here.
-See also known bugs.

 Only the structure is saved; results and settings are not included in the file.

 If your model is successfully solved, the results at supports and diagrams become available.
 The solver runs in your browser and doesn't rely on the internet.
-Initially, only reactions are displayed, but you can enable diagrams from the Settings dialog
+Initially, only reactions are displayed, but you can enable diagrams from the Settings dialog.
+If you require more detailed diagrams, create additional nodes within the specific area of interest.

 You control what and how is displayed.
 In some cases, graphical representations may cause entities to overlap.